Jsk07211/yFilesPuppyGraph/docs/README.md

 That’s where yWorks really starts to shine.
 With the right tools, it’s much easier to make sense of dense relationships, uncover hidden patterns, and communicate insights clearly.

-For this tutorial, we’re using building a **cloud security graph** — and that’s no coincidence.
+For this tutorial, we’re using building a **cloud security graph** — and for good reason.
 Cloud security is one of the most common and impactful use cases for graph analytics.
 With complex relationships between users, roles, assets, permissions, and threats, it's a perfect real-world example of where graph structures truly shine.
 You can find all required resources in the [GitHub repository](https://github.com/puppygraph/puppygraph-getting-started/tree/main/use-case-demos/cloud-security-graph-demo), and a more in-depth exploration of this dataset in our [blog](https://www.puppygraph.com/blog/wiz-security-graph).

 # Step 1: Deploying PuppyGraph